 Common Application Mistakes

-Sometimes applicants with several family names or nicknames use one name on the application and a different name on the LSAC registration or the recommendation letter request forms.
-Applicants should always use the name which appears on their passports since that is the name which will be used in the visa application process.
-When applicants use different names in their application materials it is difficult for those who process the application to match all the materials submitted on behalf of one applicant.
+Sometimes applicants with several family names or nicknames use one name on the application and a different name on their LSAC registration.
+Applicants should always use the names which appear on their passports since those are the names which will be used in the visa application process.
+When applicants use different names it is difficult for those who process the applications to match materials and email messages submitted on behalf of one applicant.
 For the purposes of the application process, we ask all applicants to follow the name order convention used in most countries: first (given) name followed by last (family) name.

 Misunderstanding our English proficiency requirement